 US bonds often feel the brunt of interest rate policies.
 One of the fundamental principles of investing in bonds is that interest rates and T-bond prices are inversely correlated.
 When interest rates rise, bond prices fall, and when interest rates decline, bond prices rise.
 This is what is known as interest rate risk.

 But if a trader is more comfortable with risk, then this is always an exciting day to trade with a lot of promise.
-Long term investors often enjoy buying the dips on these days as well.
+Long-term investors often enjoy buying the dips on these days as well.
 The bottom line is there is no one right way to trade the FOMC meetings.
-These events significantly increase price volatility, upwards, or downwards.
+These events significantly increase price volatility, upwards or downwards.
 It is up to individual investors to assess their own risk tolerance and expectations versus market expectations.

 There is no one right way to trade the FOMC announcements.
 Although, if you do choose to do so, the most critical first step is to have your charts open at all times, and monitor, monitor, monitor.
 It may be better not to trade within the first 15 minutes of any announcement.
 It could be better to wait it out and see how the market reacts.
 Occasionally, the first initial move the markets make after the report is the actual direction the market wants to go.
 That goes for stocks, futures, bonds, or otherwise.
 This is typically the real reaction the market has to the Fed announcement.
 However, because the market is based mainly on emotion and impulse, there can be an overreaction one way or another.

-If you are the type of trader that enjoys taking on risk and enjoys volatile trading, then it is worth making moves during the FOMC events.
+If you are the type of trader who enjoys taking on risk and enjoys volatile trading, it is worth making moves during FOMC events.
 Usually, this is best for day traders or swing traders or, in some rare cases, long-term investors that are always looking for opportunities to buy securities at undervalued and irrational prices.
 The bottom line is, it’s only worth trading the FOMC announcements if you can handle the volatility and have done your research.

 Before anything else, always assess your individual risk tolerance.
 There are many ways to make money in the market, and there is no right or wrong answer.
 It is simply up to you as the investor to decide what works for you.